xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

    Actually I have two more questions that I wanted to ask

-  2. I want to ask you about TG's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?
+  2. I want to ask you about service now's career development for the software engineers. for example, are there any training sessions or workshops that incoming software engineers can learn more about emerging technologies?

   that's great

-  3. lastly, I want to ask about your experience at TG.
+  3. lastly, I want to ask about your experience at service now.
 I'm sure you have a lot of experience in other companies as well.
-But, I wanna know what is the most exciting part in working at TG compared to other companies.
+But, I wanna know what is the most exciting part in working at service now compared to other companies.

 ==============================================================================================================================